Family Sponsorship to Canada

 -

-What is the duration of a sponsorship undertaking?
+What is the duration of a sponsorship undertaking and Sponsorship Obligations?

 What are the income requirements to sponsor my parents and grandparents?